 A wife!
 Ah!
 Saint Mary!
 God bless you!
 How could a man have adversity when he has a wife?
 I couldn’t say.
 No heart may express the bliss they are in, nor any tongue express it in words.
 If he is poor, she helps him by working.
 She looks after all his possessions and wastes nothing.
 She desires everything that her husband desires.
 She never once says: ‘No,’ when he says: ‘Yes.’

 ‘Do this,’ he will say.
 ‘At once,’ she replies.
 Oh blissful institution of wedlock, you are so precious, so happy, so beneficial, so well-recommended and so commendable that every man who sets his worth higher than a leek should spend his entire life on bended knees thanking God that He has sent him a wife; or else asking God to do so, to be his life-long comfort.
 Then a man's life is secure.
-He cannot be deceived if he follows his wife’s advice (I wouldn’t imagine).
-He will be able to hold his head up high.
-So one should follow the wise and always accept the advice of a woman.
+He cannot be deceived if he follows his wife’s advice – I wouldn’t imagine – and so one should follow the wise and always accept the advice of a woman.
+Then he will be able to hold his head up high.
 Remember Jacob, how, as these clergymen tell us, he wore a kid’s pelt around his neck through the wise council of his mother Rebecca, thereby winning his father’s blessing.
 Judith protected God’s people by killing Holofernes while he slept, as the story tells us.
 Abigail saved her husband Nabal when he would otherwise have been killed and look, Ester also, by her wise council, delivered the people of God out of their misery.
 There is nothing so wonderfully beneficial, says Seneca, as a humble wife.
-Suffer you wife’s tongue, said Cato, for if she obeys you, it is out of courtesy and what she says, goes.
+Suffer your wife’s tongue, said Cato, for if she obeys you, it is out of courtesy and what she says, goes.

 A wife is custodian of all the household affairs.
 Well may a sick man weep if there is no wife to look after his house for him.
 If you wish the best for yourself, love your wife as Christ loves His Church.
 If you love yourself, love your wife.
 No man hates his flesh and will always seek to do what is best for it, so I urge you, cherish your wife.
 Despite all the jokes, outside of the Church, matrimony is the way to go.
 A husband and wife are so bound together that there is nothing to fear when you are married – especially from your wife’s point of view.